7 Real-Life Team Building Examples from Successful Companies

 6. Atlassian – ShipIt Days for Rapid Innovation

 Innovation doesn’t wait for permission at Atlassian.
 During ShipIt Days, employees get 24 hours to build whatever they want—with many choosing to form cross-functional teams.
-From dashboards to Slack bots, some of the company’s most useful tools came from these sprints.
+From dashboards to Slack bots, some of the company’s most useful tools have come from these sprints.

 ShipIt Days encourage people to work fast, take risks, and collaborate across roles.
 It’s a controlled burst of chaos that bonds teams through action.